michaelzheng1/bittorrent/README.md

 The client is able to interoperate with official BitTorrent client.

+This is a group project from university.

 Go to v3 for the current verison.

 ![Alt Text](https://github.com/michaelzheng1/website/blob/master/gif/bittorrent.gif?raw=true)

 ### Development Setup

-This project is run in a Oracle VM VirtualBox.
+Recommend to download Oracle VM VirtualBox.

 ```bash
 Operating System: Ubuntu(64-bit)